chaoss/wg-value/focus-areas/communal-value/social-currency-metric-system.md

 - [Implementation documentation](https://docs.google.com/document/d/1RlAedRBQbhq0oYMCB3VqdawOCZE2XT5R3teydjBZODM/edit#heading=h.8hyunaadfriq) (starts on page 33)

 ### Annotated Footnotes
-[^footnote]: CHAOSS metrics historically is to create standard, atomic definitions that can be used reliably across projects to support comparisons.
+[<sup>1</sup> CHAOSS metrics historically is to create standard, atomic definitions that can be used reliably across projects to support comparisons.
 This metric may evolve into a project in the future.

 [^footnote]: What atomic metrics emerge from this description?
 Likely included are: 1. community trust, 2. transparency,  3. utility, 4. consistency, and 5. merit
 [^footnote]: Analysis of sentiment suggests that atomic metric (6) is likely "Communications Sentiment", and the definition may need to include references to common sentiment analysis tools, sometimes called "bags of words".
 [^footnote]: Measuring how trust trust is instilled in community members, such that their thoughts and opinions are valued is likely atomic metric (7) that will define a process, and perhaps is not measurable via trace data.